-A year or so later, Manspeaker met Micah Joseph Wirth, who as the son of a winemaker was well acquainted with wines and their stories.
-After the two formed a wine-tasting group, Manspeaker’s interest deepened further, prompting Wirth, then working at Gary Farrell Vineyards & Winery, to ask if Manspeaker wanted to make wine with him.
-Their first effort, a Russian River Valley Pinot Noir made in a garage with equipment borrowed from Gary Farrell and other sources, placed second in a blind tasting of wines by two dozen far more accomplished producers.
+A year or so later, Manspeaker teamed up with a friend working at Gary Farrell Vineyards & Winery to make wine with him.
+Their first effort, a Russian River Valley Pinot Noir made in a garage with borrowed equipment, placed second in a blind tasting of wines by two dozen far more accomplished producers.

-Buoyed by the encouragement of winemakers soon to become their peers, the duo set out in 2007 to establish a brand whose name joins its founders’ middle ones.
-As a winery with no vineyards of its own, Joseph Jewell, which specializes in single-vineyard Russian River Valley Pinot Noirs, relies on strong relationships with premier growers, among them the owners of Hallberg Ranch, Bucher, and Starscape.
+Buoyed by the encouragement of local winemakers, the duo established Joseph Jewell, a brand whose name joins its founders’ middle ones.
+The winery, which Manspeaker now leads solo, specializes in single-vineyard Russian River Valley Pinot Noirs from premier sites such as Hallberg Ranch, Bucher, and Starscape.
 The small operation also produces wines from Humboldt County, where Manspeaker was born.
-With fewer than two hundred acres of vineyards in the entire county, the wines qualify as California rarities.
+With only 35 acres of Pinot Noir vineyards in the entire county, wines from there qualify as California rarities.

-Although Joseph Jewell also makes Chardonnay, Zinfandel, and a Rosé, the Russian River Valley Pinots, most crafted in small lots, are the stars.
-Hosts, sometimes including one of the winemakers, pour them at a modest storefront tasting room along laid-back Forestville’s short main drag.
-Two good tasting options – on hiatus as of mid-July 2020 because of Covid-19 restrictions – are one showcasing the appellation wines and another featuring the single-vineyard wines.
-For a more in-depth experience, guests can schedule tours of Starscape Vineyard, with lunch included.
-Starscape is also the tasting stop on the ultimate tour (also on hiatus for the foreseeable future): a helicopter ride over the winery’s main Russian River vineyards.
-In the air or on the ground, the Joseph Jewell story—best conveyed by the wines themselves—revolves around a passion for producing what Manspeaker hopes guests will agree are “killer Pinots from high-quality fruit.”
+Although Joseph Jewell has in recent years made Chardonnay, Vermentino, sparkling Vermentino, a rosé of Pinot Noir, and Zinfandel, the Russian River Valley and Humboldt County Pinots, most crafted in small lots, are the stars.
+Hosts, sometimes Manspeaker himself, pour them at a modest storefront tasting room along laid-back Forestville’s short main drag.
+(Seasonal experiences include a vineyard tour and tasting.)
+The Joseph Jewell story—best conveyed by the wines themselves—revolves around a passion for producing what Manspeaker hopes guests will agree are “killer Pinots from high-quality fruit.”

 Location: 12 miles west of Santa Rosa and 13 miles south of Healdsburg.

-Appellations: Dry Creek Valley, Humboldt County, Russian River Valley.
+Appellations: Dry Creek Valley, Humboldt County, Russian River Valley, Sonoma Coast.

 Specialties: Vineyard-designate Pinot Noirs.

-This profile first appeared in The California Directory of Fine Wineries, ninth edition (2019), and is reproduced here, with minor revisions, courtesy of the publisher, Wine House Press.
+This profile first appeared in The California Directory of Fine Wineries, ninth edition (2019), and is reproduced here, with updates, courtesy of the publisher, Wine House Press.